 Why is it important to have regular maintenance on my HVAC unit?

-An HVAC unit is a machine that requires periodic maintenance as any another machine.
-For example, your car needs oil changes, recharge batteries to keep running, in the same way, a furnace and air conditioner need this maintenance to run efficiency and efficiently.
-Annual maintenance is essential to avoid emergency repairs and ensure the HVAC unit operates at peak energy efficiency.
+An HVAC unit is a machine that requires periodic maintenance just as any other machine would.
+For example, your car needs periodic oil changes, batteries recharged, etc to keep running.
+In the same way, a furnace and air conditioner unit need maintenance to run efficiency and effectively.
+Annual maintenance is essential to avoid emergency repairs that are often costly to a homeowner.

 How to avoid emergency furnace repair?

-- Do annual maintenance in your heating unit,
+- Have annual maintenance performed on your heating unit,

-- Hire a qualified and experienced technician to fix any repair needs in your furnace.
+- Hire a qualified and experienced technician to effectively fix any required furnace repairs